 After discharging passengers and freight the MOHAWK was taken under tow for Seattle.
 Newspaper ?.
 From J.L.
 Bruns, Bellingham, WA., to web admin.

 The MOHAWK was manned by Capt.
 Ryan and his crew the last year of her service to the islands.
-Many islanders have their initials on her rails, and have wondered what ever had become of this boat that was not so much appreciated until she was gone.
+Many islanders have their initials on her rails, and have wondered whatever had become of this boat that was not so much appreciated until she was gone.

 The MOHAWK was taken to Portland in May, by Capt.
-Dale Kenney, who, with Seattle interests, purchased her for operation on the upper Columbia R. In this service the boat carried freight for awhile.
+Dale Kenney, who, with Seattle interests, purchased her for operation on the upper Columbia R. In this service the boat carried freight for a while.

 The MOHAWK (ex-ISLANDER) was purchased by the Inland Navigation Co for operation off the coast in towing barges for the Standard Oil Co.
 She has been idle at the Raicy moorage at the foot of S.E.
 Yamhill St for some time, caused by the ferry strike of 1935.

 The MOHAWK was recently taken to the Floating Marine Ways in Portland, where rebuilding for deep sea service was begun.
-It is understood the super-structure will be stripped down and the present steam engine replace with a 1000-HP Diesel engine.
+It is understood the super-structure will be stripped down and the present steam engine replaced with a 1000-HP Diesel engine.